trongthanh/geany-for-front-end-dev/README.md

 ### The files:

 - **filedefs/filetypes.css**: This file lets Geany highlight latest CSS keywords properly.
 It contains up-to-date standard CSS1/2/3 as well as browser specific keywords.
 Besides, minor coloring rules have been patched to make CSS3 & prefixed keywords distinct from CSS1/2 ones.
     ![Better CSS highlighting](https://github.com/trongthanh/geany-for-front-end-dev/raw/master/ref/img/css-highlighting.png)

     Source of reference: [CSS properties](http://meiert.com/en/indices/css-properties/)

 - **filedefs/filetypes.html**: This file justify coloring of HTML tags.
-- **filedefs/filetypes.javascript**: This file justify coloring of JavaScript keywords.
+- **filedefs/filetypes.javascript**: This file justify coloring of JavaScript keywords. **[NEW]** I have hacked it to use ActionScript lexer to achieve more variety in the keywords coloring and enhance the syntax highlighting.
-- **filedefs/filetypes.common**: [Experiment] Removing dash (-) from whispace characters.
-So in some filetype definitions, if adding dash to wordchars property, it will be treated as part of word.
-For e.g. you can now double click to select whole string like "background-color".
+- **filedefs/filetypes.common**: [Experiment] Removing dash (-) and sollar sign ($) from whispace characters.
+So in some filetype definitions, if adding those charaters to wordchars property, it will be treated as part of word.
+For e.g. you can now double click to select whole string like "background-color" in CSS.

 ## 3. Code Hinting